kimseung-gc/Pioneer_Mart/README.md

 ## Testing

 We are using pytest, flake8, and mypy in order to test our back-end code.
-For the front end, we are using a human-driven test and Jest.
+For the front end, we are using Jest, React Testing Library, and human-driven testing.
 The git actions are set up in the repository.

 ### How to run the tests?
 Backend (Non-Django related)